vijaythapa333/gre-gmat-test-preparation-system/README.md

 4. Extract and Import Database

 a.
 Open 'phpmyadmin' in your browser
 b.
-Create a Database ('mlb2018')
+Create a Database ('quizapp')
 c.
-Import the SQL file provided with this project ('mlb2018')
+Import the SQL file provided with this project ('quizapp')

 5. Make Changes to settings